storesafe/cordova-sqlite-storage/README.md

 License for this version: MIT or Apache

+## Status

+ - Working with Cordova 3.0 tooling
+ - Tested on WP8 (included libraries should also support WP7)
+ - Next step is to integrate this version with the failure-safe transaction mechanism in [lite4cordova / Cordova-SQLitePlugin](https://github.com/lite4cordova/Cordova-SQLitePlugin)

 ## Highlights

  - Keeps sqlite database in a user data location that is known and can be reconfigured